What is Pure

 her milk has fewer vitamins per glass.
 It's a watered down

+version of the real thing."
 IT IS HIGH IN OMEGA 3s and CLA: "CLA,

 or "conjugated linoleic acid," is a type of fat